Raogurucharan/k6-Load-Testing/README.md

 # What is K6 ?

-K6 is a Open source load testing tool and SaaS for engineering teams
+Grafana k6 is an open-source load testing tool that makes performance testing easy and productive for engineering teams. k6 is free, developer-centric, and extensible.
+Using k6, you can test the reliability and performance of your systems and catch performance regressions and problems earlier.